 A complete NOI for a Category B low tier project shall also include:

-Confirmation that no work shall be conducted in any saturated or wetted areas,no native tree canopy shall be removed, and activities are one-time and will not be repeated more than once in five years.
+Confirmation that no work shall be conducted in any saturated or wetted areas, at least 75 percent of the overstory canopy and 50 percent of the understory canopy of native riparian vegetation within the project work area will be retained, and activities are one-time and will not be repeated more than once in five years.

 A complete NOI for a Category B medium tier project shall include:

-For projects that will result in impacts that require compensatory mitigation, as defined in Order section IX.B.1, a compensatory mitigation plan in accordance with Order section X.H.
+For projects that will result in impacts that require compensatory mitigation, as defined in Order section IX.B.1, a compensatory mitigation plan in accordance with Order section X.G.

-For Category B projects that meet the definition of an emergency as defined in Order section II.A.6.a, the compensatory mitigation plan shall be submitted within 60 days of issuance of the NOA.
+For Category B projects that meet the definition of an emergency as defined in Order section II.A.4.a, the compensatory mitigation plan shall be submitted within 60 days of issuance of the NOA.